elliotholden/cka/kubernetes-cluster-setup.md

 4. Repeat steps 1 - 3 for the remaining nodes (worker-1, worker-2)

 ## Enable IP Forwarding (from within the OS)
-1. Enable IP forwarding from within the OS as well by doing the following from the command line:
+1. Enable IP forwarding on *each* __node__ from within the OS by doing the following from the command line:
     - Create a file name __99-kubernetes-cri.conf__ inside the /etc/sysctl.d directory.

             sudo vi /etc/sysctl.d/__99-kubernetes-cri.conf__